Before, During & After: Things to Expect for Your Home Renovation

 The very first step to a successful home renovation is finding the right professionals to help you create your dream home.
 Especially for first-time homeowners who are clueless about what to look out for when designing a home, having a trustworthy expert is key to avoiding fundamental design mistakes.

-Worried about the trend in CASE complaints against renovation companies and wrecking your head wondering how to find a reliable ID?
+Worried about the trend in CASE complaints against renovation companies and wrecking your head wondering how to find a reliable Interior Designer?

-- Get referrals from your close family and friends who have had good experiences with their IDs
+- Get referrals from your close family and friends who have had good experiences with their interior designers

-- Alternatively, use trusted platforms like Redbrick Homes to search from a pool of pre-curated list of professional ID firms in Singapore
+- Alternatively, use trusted platforms like Redbrick Homes to search from a pool of pre-curated list of professional interior designer firms in Singapore

 Learn to Read a Floor Plan